-Who may need screening
+Who may need screening for endometrial cancer

 You have known risk factors and are going through menopause.

-If you are at high risk for endometrial cancer, your doctor may talk to you about an endometrial biopsy.
-He or she may advise you to have a biopsy periodically after menopause as well.
+If you are at high risk for endometrial cancer, talk with your healthcare provider about an endometrial biopsy.
+He or she may advise you to have biopsies after menopause as well.